oznogon/gattaibushido-public/rules/04_advanced_play.md

 **CyberDome:** An elite technological training center, the group can +Tarry here to get prepped for coming battles, allowing each Pilot present to discard and draw 1 card per +Tarry action.

-**Hope Monument:** During any conflict at the Hope Monument, the Team has +2 to its Buffer vs +Strife only.
+**Hope Monument:** During any conflict at the Hope Monument, the Team has +2 to its Buffer vs +Schism only.

 **Medical Bay:** A single Pilot can +Tarry here to restore 1 point of temporary Commitment damage.